xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 A **pestilence** **overhangs** the country.

 ## Words Explain

+**Frieze**: A decorative horizontal band, often found on walls or buildings.
+**Truant**: A person who stays away from school or work without permission.
+**Palter**: To act insincerely or deceitfully; to equivocate.
+**Hapless**: Unfortunate or unlucky.

+1. **Frieze**
+   - In architecture, a frieze is a decorative band, usually found near the ceiling.
+For example: "The ancient Greek temple was adorned with a beautifully carved frieze depicting scenes of mythology."
+   - It can also refer to a heavy woolen fabric with a nap, often used in coats.

+2. **Truant**
+   - This word is commonly used to describe a student who stays away from school without permission.
+For example: "The school has a policy to report students who are frequently truant to ensure they don't fall behind."
+   - It can also be used to describe anyone who neglects their duties, e.g., "He was a truant from his responsibilities at home."

+3. **Palter**
+   - This word is less commonly used today but refers to acting insincerely or misleadingly.
+For example: "The politician was known to palter on the campaign trail, making promises he never intended to keep."
+   - Another use might be: "Rather than giving a straightforward answer, he began to palter with trivial excuses."

+4. **Hapless**
+   - This refers to someone who is unfortunate or unlucky.
+For example: "The hapless traveler lost his passport right before his flight."
+   - Another example could be: "In the story, the hapless hero faced one misfortune after another."

 Don't worry, we won't **belabor** this topic. -
 We would not **belabor** this point but only wish each to ponder it.